-Heat exchanger cleaning
+Heat exchanger cleaning with high-pressure water

 The thermal exchange process in heat exchangers often leads to a build up of stubborn deposits, which can harden and reduce flow, or even completely block the apparatus.
 Clean surfaces and unhindered material flow are, however, the basis for efficient production processes, which are required for constant production temperatures.

-Free flow - Clean heat exchangers with ultra high-pressure
+Free flow - Clean heat exchangers with ultra high-pressure cleaning

 Process efficiency can be increased and at the same much energy saved by regular and residue-free cleaning of heat exchangers.
 Technical requirements and local conditions can vary greatly and are to be taken consistently into account there already in the planning of the cleaning: